meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Today I was back at it on FreeCodeCamp delving into Javascript.

 **Thoughts:** Definitley going slower through the JavaScript tutorials than the HTML and CSS.
 I keep telling myself that JavaScript is new so it's OK to slow down, but working on Python at Hear Me Code has given me a boost of confidence that I can do it!

+### Day 13: December 22, 2017

+**Today's Progress**: Worked through more of SuperHi's week five course, which is now starting to get into some basic .jQuery and Javascript.

+**Thoughts:** This week has been crazy, so I haven't been able to stick to my normal schedule.
+I'm happy to get back to it today! :)